ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 The water pump is powered by 12VAC but before that a relay allows 220VAC to flow through a dual output 12VAC transformer (see the drawing above).
 One of the output is connected to a relay but activate this relay, the second output of the transformer goes into a full bridge rectifier producing 12VDC and to the relay.
 The 12VAC is then allowed to flow into the water pump.

 #### Control panel
-I did not investigate the control panel operation.
+Since I will not be using the control panel anymore, I did not investigate it.

 #### Descaler system
 It seems that this spa is equiped by a magnetic descaling system.
 Here is the wikipedia page on this technology (https://en.wikipedia.org/wiki/Magnetic_water_treatment).
 I cannot find the type of signal send to this device, it seems that the signal is AC with a modulation of amplitude.
 I will investigate it later, for the moment, this function has not been implemented on the replacement board.